 Robo-Advisors with the Lowest Fees

-Since the robo-advisor market has exploded, it has become nearly impossible to rank the platforms in terms of best to worst – after all, almost all robo-advisors are designed to provide extensive value to a specific set of clients.
+The robo-advisor market has exploded and it has become nearly impossible to rank the platforms in terms of best to worst – after all, almost all robo-advisors are designed to provide extensive value to a specific set of clients.
 That being said, once you narrow your search parameters, it becomes much easier to find the robo-advisor designed for your unique needs.
 If a low fee robo-advisor is your top priority, then start your search here.

 This list serves to help those of you looking for high-value robo-advising platforms with low portfolio management fees.
 The following 5 robo-advisors combine excellent service, accessibility and variety with small—and even non-existent—fees.

 Click: For a complete Free Robo-Advisor Comparison Chart (Free excel comparison chart) (no obligation)